 You can still contact the County Governor even if you are not the patient’s or user’s next of kin.
 You can also report any concerns you may have to the Healthcare Investigation Board.

-You can report very serious incidents to the Board of Health Supervision and the Healthcare Investigation Board using this form on the Helsenorge website.
-In the form, you can choose whether you wish to notify either the Board of Health Supervision or the Healthcare Investigation Board, or both.
+You can report very serious incidents to the County Governor and the Healthcare Investigation Board using this form on the Helsenorge website.
+In the form, you can choose whether you wish to notify either the County Governor or the Healthcare Investigation Board, or both.

-If you are unable to report an incident using the form, you can also contact the Healthcare Investigation Board.
+If you are unable to submit a report using the form, you can:

 The form for reporting very serious incidents requires you to have consented to full access.
 If you wish to check the level of consent you have given or to change your consent, you can do this under Privacy settings.